 To combat this, rigorous cholesterol-lowering food plan, usually combined with drug treatment, is required to reduce and control blood cholesterol and the risk of heart disease.

-In conclusion, the good news is that while we are more prone to suffering some of these diseases as we age, often, with positive lifestyle choices and the addition of dietary supplements, many of them are preventable.
+In conclusion, the good news is that while we are more prone to suffering some of these diseases as we age, often, with positive lifestyle choices many of them are preventable.